cskinner74/subcompare/README.md

 A simple tool that can be scheduled to run in the background to track changes to target subdomains.
 Made this to run on a schedule to automate subdomain discovery.
 New subdomains are pushed to a slack webhook.

+## Setup
+Before running, copy the config-sample.ini file to config.ini, then fill in the appropriate webhook URL for Slack integration.

 ## Usage
 Syntax: `subcompare.py masterfile.txt newfile.txt`